followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/itemTemplate.md

 <!--typeFunctionParamName3-->itemElement<!--/typeFunctionParamName3-->
 <!--typeFunctionParamType3-->dxElement<!--/typeFunctionParamType3-->
 <!--typeFunctionParamDescription3-->
 The container of the item to be rendered.
+It is an [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) or a [jQuery Element](http://api.jquery.com/Types/#jQuery) when you use jQuery.
 <!--/typeFunctionParamDescription3-->

 <!--typeFunctionReturnType-->String|Node|jQuery<!--/typeFunctionReturnType-->